Trump ‘modernizes’ environmental policy with predictable reactions

 National Cattlemen’s Beef Association President Jennifer Houston was among the industry and labor union representatives present at the White House for the announcement.

-Reactions from industry, environmentalists, Republicans and Democrats were predictable for a rule that would would establish time limits of two years for completion of environmental impact statements and one year for completion of environmental assessments.
+Reactions from industry, environmentalists, Republicans and Democrats were predictable for a rule that would establish time limits of two years for completion of environmental impact statements and one year for completion of environmental assessments.

 The National Rural Electric Cooperative Association expressed support for the administration’s plan.